Pollution charges: Louisiana Firestone plant to pay $4M - NewsBreak

 Pollution charges: Louisiana Firestone plant to pay $4M

-NEW ORLEANS — (AP) — A major manufacturer of synthetic rubber, Firestone Polymers LLC, has agreed to pay $4 million in fines and an environmental project and make numerous improvements to settle a long list of state and federal air pollution complaints at its plant in southwest Louisiana.
+A major manufacturer of synthetic rubber, Firestone Polymers LLC, has agreed to pay $4 million in fines and an environment al project and make numerous improvements to settle a long list of state and federal air pollution complaints at its plant in southwest Louisiana .

 The plant in Sulphur was "Louisiana’s highest emitter of three types of hazardous air pollutants,” violating the Clean Air Act, David Gray, regional administrator of the Environmental Protection Agency, said in a news release Thursday.